 A minimum of 1500 words and 20 references are mandatory for a review article.
 However good reviews should have 3500+ words with more than 80 references.
 Figures/illustrations/tables/charts are encouraged and maximum of 10 are allowed.
 An article should divide the topic in appropriate subheadings to make the content easy to comprehend.

 It includes unique and appealing cases that captivate the attention of readers.
 They can be unusual/rare medical conditions whose diagnoses prove to be very challenging.
 Explanation must be provided of the ways to diagnose them.
 A concise abstract must explain the main idea, and the case should include the presentation, history, examination, diagnosis and results to enhance the knowledge of readers.
-Authors should bear in mind that case reports are read by practicing physicians and well experienced students so complexity should be evaded by excessive clarification of the topic.
+Authors should bear in mind that case reports are read by practicing physicians and healthcare professionals so complexity should be evaded by excessive clarification of the topic.
 The word limit for a case report is 1500 with a maximum 20 references.
 Authors are encouraged to add figures/pictures/illustrations/charts for comparison and clarification.

 In this section, authors are expected to explore beyond the vistas of written published documents.
 Data is reported in the form of archetypal clinical images which is not a case report, rather an unusual visual aspect of prevailing medical conditions.
 Images should be accompanied by a written explanation of not more than 300 words deducing its principal didactic outcomes.
 The images, maximum two in number, should be submitted in JPEG, TIFF or GIF format in a high resolution image.
 No more than 4 authors are allowed.
 Maximum number of references should be 5 and must be given in the Vancouver style.
 Submission of the consent form giving approval of the patient is mandatory.
 Journal reserves the right of making any change in the submission as required; however, it will be published with the approval of the author.
 Editorial may request the author to covert a submitted case report into a clinical image.

-Type of articles published in this section
+Type of articles published in this section:

 This section reports marked developments in various fields of medicine that have or are likely to have significant impact in the lives of general population, for example, an unknown aspect of a rampant disease or a novel measure taken for its treatment.
 These developments have either appeared in other journals or included in forum discussions in renowned symposia or conferences across the globe.